When will the supply of tanzanite be depleted?

 What is the process of a tanzanite from mining to customers?

 Mining is done by underground mining and there many large, medium and small, artisanal mining operations in the Merelani district, and a complexly structured mining and distribution system for tanzanite have evolved over time.
 Once gem crystals are mined, they are taken to local brokers in the nearby town of Arusha, where they are sold/traded and mostly exported for cutting and distribution.
+You can read our article on how is tanzanite mined to get more depth information

 A fact about Tanzanite is that the price fluctuates based on local laws.
 For instance, New Tanzanian laws are attempting to restrict the export of rough tanzanite crystals over 1 gram, which will encourage the development of local cutting factories, enabling the Tanzanian people to be more involved in the ‘mine-to-market’ flow of tanzanite.